lhorrell99/connect-4-solver/README.md

 The second phase move ordering uses a slightly more targeted approach, in which each playable move is evaluated to see how many 3-disc alignments it produces (these have strong potential to create a winning alignment later).
 The code to do this is very similar to the winning alignment check, utilising a few bitwise operations.
 Any ties that arising from this approach are resolved by defaulting back to the initial middle out search order.

 That's enough work on this solver for now.
 I've learnt a fair bit about algorithms and certainly polished up my Python.
-The solver is still not quite ready to take on solving the empty board, so keep an eye out for some more optimisations one day soon...
+The solver is still not quite ready to take on solving the empty board though, so keep an eye out for some more optimisations one day soon...

-GRAPHIC: graph showing average solving time for end_easy dataset at each version (ish)...

-TODO: add cumulative speed improvement for each version?